 Some of the most crucial processes in your organization likely depend on Industrial Control Systems (ICS) to function properly.
 Because many industrial organizations, such as power plants, provide important daily services to society, the people your organization or industry serves also depend on the proper function of ICS.

-Unfortunately, the threat to ICS from cyber attacks is only growing, with recent reports of more malware that specifically targets industrial organizations:
+Unfortunately, the threat to ICS from cyber attacks is growing, with recent reports of more malware that specifically targets industrial organizations:

 ICS vs. IT

-One of the most common challenges we see organization’s facing when it comes to their ICS security is how to integrate their ICS and IT departments.
+One of the most common challenges we see organizations facing when it comes to their ICS security is how to integrate their ICS and IT departments.
 ICS and IT are, historically, not unified but as industrial automation technology evolves, the importance of this integration happening increases greatly.

-Why do they need to be integrated?
+Why do ICS and IT need to be integrated?

-The actual functioning of industrial equipment is typically monitored and controlled by operators who are part of a non-IT department.
+The functioning of industrial equipment is typically monitored and controlled by operators who are part of a non-IT department.
 They are used to turning, pushing, or otherwise using controls to make changes to the operation of equipment like motors and valves without much thought about what happens in between.

-Another challenge we see a lot of organization's facing when obtaining cybersecurity for their ICS comes from dealing with the aging hardware or software their ICS are built up from.
+Another challenge we see a lot of organizations facing when obtaining cyber security for their ICS comes from dealing with the aging hardware or software their ICS are built up from.
 While most organizations still use legacy ICS because they are critical to the functioning of the plant, their age means they can create "open doors" and opportunities for cyber attacks.

 The only way to update these legacy systems is to slowly replace the aging components.
-But, replacing a legacy ICS with a new one without adding cybersecurity functionality is a major misstep as it may create serious risks for the organization in the future.
+But, replacing a legacy ICS with a new one without adding cyber security functionality is a major misstep as it may create serious risks for the organization in the future.

 Second, another cost-related challenge arises when those who are in charge of allocating funds are far removed from those who are actually operating and maintaining ICS.
 It can be even more difficult to make a case for spending money on a platform that does not bring direct profit to someone who has minimal contact with the actual systems that need it, and perhaps also minimal knowledge of the actual security threat to ICS.

-How Can These Challenges be Mitigated?
+How Can Challenges Implementing ICS Cyber Security be Mitigated?

 While the organizational challenges presented above are common and can be significant, at Verve, our extensive experience in dealing with industrial organizations has shown us the best ways these issues can be mitigated or dealt with effectively.